openshift/router/hack/remote-debug/README.md

 ## Overview

-The debug image runs `supervisord` as the init system. `supervisord` launches `remote-debug-helper`, which performs the following tasks:
+The debug image runs `supervisord` as the init system. `supervisord` launches `etc-profile-helper`, which performs the following tasks:

 1. Discovers all environment variables associated with the `router-default` deployment.